 Regarding the testing and experimental science, we can take pictures of a rainbow and the sun simultaneously, or film them in high resolution, and see if the features of the rainbow and the corona are identical.
 Because outside the bands of the rainbow, looking closely, we see what looks like the extension of the corona, radial bands of lighter and darker areas extending from the sun.
 Since these are always changing, if our images are detailed enough, and we see the same variance in the simultaneous recorded images of both sun and rainbow, that should be conclusive.

 Mathis already has a picture that appears to show corona extensions, so it looks like we’re on firm footing here.

 The discussion/partial explanation has to end here, but that’s just fine.
-As I’ve stressed many times, science must learn how to admit when there isn’t a known explanation, and integrate that into the science, not run away waving wild speculation touted as “the final answer.”
+As I’ve stressed many times, science must learn how to admit when there isn’t a known explanation, and integrate that into the science, not run wild with boastful speculation touted as “the final answer.”
 One thing at a time.
 We are already at an admirable point: having falsified and discredited the official model, we have all the theory and pending experiments we need to confirm or deny this new explanation.

 Which leads to the conspicuous conclusion that not just science but the approach to science needs an overhaul.